JetBrains/educational-plugin/README.md

 ### Notes
 *You can read more about plugin development in [IntelliJ Sdk Docs](http://www.jetbrains.org/intellij/sdk/docs/index.html)*

-You can run `deployPlugins` task every time you need to get the latest versions of student.jar and course-creator.jar.
+You can run `deployPlugins` task every time you need to get the latest versions of educational-core.jar.
 Appropriate branch should be selected in intellij-community repository.

 ### Issue tracker